lmc-eu/spirit-design-system/src/Resources/components/Dropdown/README.md

 # Dropdown

-This is the Twig implementation of the [Dropdown] component.
+This is the Twig implementation of the [Dropdown][dropdown] component.

 Basic example usage: